COUNSELORS FOR SOCIAL JUSTICE

 Picture

-After your completed application has been approved, your chapter will receive confirmation of your chapter as active.
+Once approved, your chapter will receive confirmation of your chapter as active.
 Each approval is for a one-year period, and will be automatically renewed provided that the chapter stay in compliance per the requirements listed in the Commitment section above.
-Please note: Chapter applications including bylaws must be approved by the CSJ Board, which meets once per month.
-Because of this meeting schedule, please allow up to two months of processing time for your application.

 maintaining a Chapter